Native American Travel Itinerary

 Native American Tour: DAY 6

-Jump on Interstate 94 to make your three-hour trip back to the Minneapolis-St. Paul International Airport.
-Stop for lunch at the Norske Nook in the small town of Osseo.
+If heading back northwest, jump on Interstate 94 and make your way to the small town of Osseo.
+Stop for lunch at the Norske Nook.
 Enjoy a piece of their wonderful pie – famous among travelers through the Midwest.

-Before you catch your flight, stop in Hudson on the St. Croix River.
+Before departing Wisconsin, stop in Hudson on the St. Croix River.
 This picturesque town features downtown dining, boutique shopping and gorgeous scenery.
 Make sure and stop by the Octagon House and Museum, a unique eight-sided house built in 1855.